akonnordev/food-recipes/README.md

 # food-recipes
-This is a landing page for 3 food recipes - Banana Pancakes,Shirazi Salad and Shirazi Salad
+This is a landing page for 3 food recipes - Banana Pancakes,Shirazi Salad and Taco Meat